Archangel Sandalphon

 Sandalphon is a prayer-bearing figure, not a spiritual delivery mechanism.

-The source footprint is the main reason this page cannot be a generic archangel profile.
-Later Jewish mystical tradition, Talmudic and midrashic motifs, and devotional reception around prayer and music gives the figure a different center of gravity than Michael, Gabriel, or Raphael.
+Later Jewish mystical tradition, Talmudic and midrashic motifs, and devotional reception around prayer and music gives Sandalphon a different center of gravity from Michael, Gabriel, or Raphael because Sandalphon appears as a vast angel linked with prayer and heavenly service.

 Sandalphon's name is usually explained as Often connected with "co-brother" or sandal imagery in later explanations, though the etymology is debated.
 In angel tradition, a name is rarely decorative.